-- (a) Salary.
-During the Term of Employment, the Company shall pay to the Executive a salary at a rate of not less than Seven Hundred Fifty Thousand Dollars (\$750,000) per annum.
+(a) Salary.
+During the Term of Employment, the Company shall pay to the Executive a salary at a rate of (i) not less than One Million Thirty Eight Thousand Five Hundred Dollars (\$1,038,500) per annum while the Executive serves as CMO and (ii) fifty percent (50%) of Executive's final annual rate of salary as CMO while the Executive serves as Consultant.
+While serving as CMO, the Executive will be eligible for salary increases; while serving as Consultant, the Executive will not be eligible for salary increases.
 The Executive's salary shall be payable in substantially equal installments in accordance with the Company's normal payroll practices applicable to senior executives.

-Subject to the first sentence of this Section 4(a), the Executive's salary may be adjusted from time to time in accordance with normal business practices of the Company. - (b) Bonus.
+(b) Bonus.
 During the Term of Employment, the Executive shall be eligible to receive an annual bonus paid under the Company's existing incentive bonus plan under which the Executive is eligible (which is currently the Incentive Compensation Plan) or any replacement plan that may subsequently be established and in effect during the Term of Employment.
-The current target annual bonus the Executive is eligible to earn upon achievement of 100% of all applicable performance targets under such incentive bonus plan is 70% of the Executive's then effective annual salary rate.
+The current target annual bonus the Executive is eligible to earn upon achievement of 100% of all applicable performance targets under such incentive bonus plan is 100% of the Executive's then effective annual salary rate.
 Annual bonuses are not earned until the date any such bonus is paid in accordance with the terms of the applicable bonus plan.
-As such, the Executive's termination for Cause or Voluntary Termination (as described in Sections 6(c) and 6(f), respectively) prior to the Company's payment of the bonus for a fiscal year of the Company will cause the Executive to be ineligible for any annual bonus for that fiscal year or any pro-rata portion of such bonus. - (c) Expenses.
+As such, the Executive's termination for Cause or Voluntary Termination (as described in Sections 6(c) and 6(f), respectively) prior to the Company's payment of the bonus for a fiscal year of the Company will cause the Executive to be ineligible for any annual bonus for that fiscal year or any pro-rata portion of such bonus.
+The annual bonus, if earned for the Company's fiscal year beginning in 2026 (stub year) shall be paid in March 2027.

+(c) Expenses.
 During the Term of Employment, the Executive shall be entitled to receive prompt reimbursement for all reasonable expenses incurred by the Executive in performing services hereunder, including, but not limited to, all reasonable expenses of travel and living while away from home, provided that such expenses are incurred and accounted for in accordance with the policies and procedures established by the Company.